MicrosoftDocs/powerquery-docs/powerquery-docs/where-to-get-data.md

 ## Get data from Power Apps

-There are a couple of places in Power Apps where you can get data, either by creating a new table or by creating a dataflow.
+There are several places in Power Apps where you can get data, either by importing data to a table or by creating a dataflow.

-To get data in Power Apps when creating a table:
+To import data to a new table in Power Apps:

 1. On the left side of Power Apps, select **Dataverse** > **Tables**.